 Canadian operators send Province.
 Abbreviations are here.

 DX (including KP4, etc.) operators send DXCC prefix.
-Maritime Mobile operators send ITU Region (1, 2 or 3).
+Maritime Mobile operators send IARU Region (1, 2 or 3).

 Florida Mobiles and Expeditions that move to a new County are considered to be a new station and may be contacted again for QSO Point credit.